 No, there are many differences between a hung jury vs. a mistrial.
 A hung jury refers only to situations where the jurors cannot agree on a defendant’s guilt.
 On the other hand, a mistrial is when a trial is rendered invalid based on many factors.
 While a hung jury can provide grounds for a mistrial, there are many other reasons a mistrial may be declared, including the death of a judge, prosecutorial misconduct, or juror misconduct.

-What Happens After a Mistrial?
+What Happens After a Hung Jury?

-Though many people believe this violates the double jeopardy clause of the constitution, the fact that there was no verdict one way or the other in the case means that the mistrial is considered to have not happened.
-Anything that happened in the previous trial is irrelevant to the next trial.
-That being said, Oceanside defense lawyers often have an advantage in retrials because they have seen the prosecution in action and can build a new strategy based on that information.
+Though many people believe retrying the case violates the double jeopardy clause of the United States Constitution, the fact that there was no verdict means that the mistrial is considered to have not happened.
+Anything that happened in the previous trial is irrelevant to the subsequent trial.
+After seeing the prosecution in action, the defense usually has an advantage in retrials because they have seen the prosecution in action and can build a new strategy based on that information.

 This knowledge and the fact that the prosecution’s case is too shaky to result in a conviction the first time around also make it easier for the defense lawyer to negotiate a plea bargain that will benefit their client.

 Is a Mistrial by Hung Jury Good for the Defendant?

 By nature, no one wins in these situations.
 The prosecution could not secure a conviction, and the defense could not get the defendant cleared of the accusations.
 The defendant also has to deal with the stress of waiting even longer to find out the ultimate outcome of their case.